 Let’s use the analogy of a blackjack game to present why detachment seems like a good solution.
 Imagine that you sit down at the table and are given a stack of chips.
 Each of these chips represents an emotional unit.
 The more you have, the more safe, content, happy, and fulfilled you will feel.
 Then you find out that although the chips are yours, you have no control over whether to play them or not.
 Someone you are told you can trust is given absolute control over when and how much you will bet.
 He or she decides to bet all your chips even though you do not want to.
 You lose the hand.
 Imagine this cycle repeating itself over and over.
 The moment you stockpile chips using whatever means available to you they are bet without your consent and you lose.
 At some point you will realize that they are your chips, and that only you have the ability to bet them.
 But you have lost every big hand you have played up to this point.
 What would you do with your chips?
 The obvious answer is not play the game.
 So we see that emotional detachment is a viable solution in that it guarantees not getting hurt because you are not risking anything.

 Of course, such a strategy ends in monumental failure.
 It solves inner conflicts by not having to deal with them, but at a terrible price.
-The end result is a life not worth living.
 Imagine the world in shades of gray.
 Nothing really gets you up or down.
 You can view just about everything objectively, but take no passionate interest in anything.
 You do not have any close friendships or intimate relationships.
 Any time you do start to get close to someone you feel a sense of unease and break it off or distance yourself.
 The sad paradox is that in order to avoid getting hurt the emotionally detached person hurts himself more deeply than anyone else possibly could.

 Another way to think about emotions is to consider your sense of smell.
 Imagine the worst smells you can think of, like those emanating from sewage or a dump.
 If these odors were all you have ever known then your sense of smell would not seem all that desirable.
 However, if you could get some perspective and realize that you do not have to live next to a garbage dump, you could begin to search out and enjoy pleasant aromas too.
 There is no middle ground.
 You can either destroy your sense of smell completely, or accept that having it entails experiencing both pleasant and unpleasant odors.

 So it is with human connections and their resulting emotions.
 Connecting with another always constitutes risk since we cannot predict how it will play out.
-However, staying on the sidelines constitutes an even greater risk and guarantees a life without meaning.
+However, staying on the sidelines constitutes an even greater risk.